 Setting Up an AI Client

 ATLAS.ti includes a built-in MCP server that runs locally on your computer.
 To use the MCP integration, you enable this server in ATLAS.ti and then connect an MCP client to it.
-There are two ways to connect a client:
+There are three ways to connect a client:

-• Using a manual HTTP configuration – works with any MCP client that can connect to an HTTP server.
+- Using a manual HTTP configuration – works with any MCP client that can connect to an HTTP server.
 The steps below use Claude Code as an example, but the same configuration applies to other HTTP-capable clients.

 ATLAS.ti works with a range of MCP clients – see Tested AI Clients.
 For any client not described here, use the HTTP configuration below and refer to that client's own documentation for how to add an MCP server.